hkalbertl/web-image-categorizer/README.md

 # ![WIC Logo](public/icon/32.png) Web Image Categorizer

-Web Image Categorizer (WIC) is a browser extension that lets you save images from webpages directly to [FileLu](https://filelu.com/), a secure and privacy-first cloud storage provider.
+Web Image Categorizer (WIC) is a browser extension that lets you save images from webpages directly to [FileLu](https://filelu.com/), a secure, privacy-focused cloud storage provider.

-Since v0.3.0, WIC also supports the [FileLu S5 API](https://filelu.com/pages/s5-object-storage/), which is AWS S3–compatible.
+WIC now supports FileLu's [S5 Object Storage API](https://filelu.com/pages/s5-object-storage/), providing an alternative upload method.
+Since S5 is AWS S3–compatible, WIC can also connect to other S3 storage providers that use [path-style access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access).

-You can define naming templates to preset the default save directory and file name according to your preferences.
+You can define naming templates to preset default save directories and file names to match your preferences.

-WIC currently supports following connection methods:
-* FileLu Native API: Provides full access to all locations within your FileLu drive.
-* FileLu S5 API: An AWS S3–compatible API that lets you configure bucket policies for more granular access control.
-* AWS S3–Compatible API: Connect to any storage provider that supports AWS S3 [path style access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access).

 ## Motivation
 <details>